Skip to Content

 Shanghai gay clubs

-When you are past the point of relaxing and just want to go and dance, Shanghai has a few clubs that the gays are totally gagging over!
+When you are past the point of relaxing and just want to go and dance, Shanghai has a few clubs that the gays are gagging over!
 With loud music, epic DJ sets, colorful lights, great drinks, and fun events, we have scoured the city and taken note of the best gay clubs in all of Shanghai.
 Here are our favorites below.

 Medusa Realness